 Why?
 Because tourists are likely to represent a much smaller proportion of your total attendance and will, therefore, be harder to find, than locals.
 Tourists are the proverbial needles in the haystack.
-And you have to find a sizeable number of needles (tourists) for your economic impact estimates to be reliable.
+And you have to find a sizeable number of needles (tourists) for estimates of economic impact or on-site spending by tourists to be reliable.